AlexCortiella/PSAAP-3/README.md

-# PSAAP-3
+# PSAAP-III
 Here I upload all INSIEME PSAAP-III  materials on UQ and ML applied to a laser-ignited rocket combustor.
+You can find more information about INSIEME PSAAP-III at [https://insieme.stanford.edu/](https://insieme.stanford.edu/).

 Directories: